MITSustainableDesignLab/umidocs/docs/archetypes.rst

 .. figure:: ../_images/TLF0.jpg
    :alt: TLF

-   TLF

 Opening a TLF file and navigating contents
 ------------------------------------------

-You can open the Template Library Editor, from the “Project” umi panel by clicking the “Edit” button.
+You can open the :index:`Template Library Editor`, from the “Project” umi panel by clicking the “Edit” button.
 The application will pop up in a separate window, and immediately open the TLF file currently loaded in your umi file.
 If you did not change the original file, you will see the default